rcghpge/lnos/docs/README.md

 * Lightweight and minimal base, built from Arch Linux.
 * Pre-configured tools for CS students, with plans to expand to other engineering disciplines (e.g., EE).
 * Easy installation process for students new to Linux.
-* Rolling updates to keep software current. (tool to update easily TUI)
+* Rolling updates to keep software current.
+(TUI tool to easily update)
-* Easy to read Documentation source not only for LnOS but for any configurable tool thats on Arch Linux
+* Easy to read Documentation source not only for LnOS but for any configurable tool thats on Arch Linux.

 ## Want to request a feature or report a bug, open an Issue!
 * [Github issues](https://github.com/uta-lug-nuts/LnOS/issues)